MattiaBonfanti-CS/-IN4331-WDSM-Project/CONTRIBUTIONS.md

 #### Nevena

-Worked on implementation of the order service and tested the correct functioning of the system .
+Worked on implementation of the order service and tested the correct functioning of the system.
+Implements locks and serialized transactions in some methods in the order microservice.
+Research for libraries for distributed transactions which follow either SAGA or 2PC.
+Implement distributed transactions with `talepy` library for the checkout operation.

 #### Taichi

 Worked on implementation of the payment service, database sharding.